In 2012 I attended a ceremony on 12 May in London celebrating Edward Lear’s bicentenary, when a plaque was unveiled in Stratford Place.

 I attended a Bicentennial Conference in Oxford in September, so I took a couple of photographs with me in case he should turn up.
 The first day passed pleasantly enough with several academics – I thought – over-analysing Lear’s nonsense: but it was after all an academic conference, and the robust joy in Lear’s writing survived the intellectual bombardment.

 But on the afternoon of the second day, there was a talk on Lear’s bird illustrations, and Sir David was there.
-Everyone in the room tried to carry on as normal, but every so often eyes would dart back to take him in one more time.
+Everyone in the room tried to carry on as normal, but sometimes eyes would dart back to take him in one more time.
 He made a couple of insightful contributions.

 At tea break he was sitting with a woman who I took to be a secretary or family member.
 I steeled myself: he probably gets very bored with being accosted by strangers, though presumably most are well meaning.
 But I needn’t have worried: as soon as I approached the great man and drew his attention to the photograph, he beamed with pleasure, and pointed out his father.